Travlars/120-hour-epic-sax-marathon/basic-tools.markdown

     git clone https://github.com/<my-account>/training-day.git
     ~~~

-4. A directory `training-day` will be created.
+4. A directory called `training-day` will be created.
 Go inside the directory and
    issue `lein midje`.
 You should see output that tells you that every test in
    the project has failed.